In order to begin the process of dealing with communication in a world filled with Alzheimer's you first need to make a simple important decision

 Once you learn to put these two opposite poles together your life as an Alzheimer's caregiver will change.
 On the other hand, if you keep trying to put the same poles together they will continue to repel each other.

-Once you accept Alzheimer's World and learn how to operate in Alzheimer's world you'll learn how use your opposite pole.
+Once you accept Alzheimer's World and learn how to operate in Alzheimer's World.
 You learn that opposites can indeed attract.
 And, stick together like glue.

 This is a very pleasant and rewarding way to feel.

 Bob DeMarco is the Founder of the and an Alzheimer's caregiver.
-The blog contains more than 3,811 articles with more than 341,100 links on the Internet.
+The website contains more than 5,000 articles.
 Bob lives in Delray Beach, FL.